 Dr Tan has been invited to serve as a reviewer for top journals, including IEEE TPDS, IEEE TC, IEEE Transactions on Information Forensics & Security (T-IFS), IEEE Transactions on Dependable and Secure Computing (TDSC), FGCS, and Journal of Network and Computer Applications (JNCA).

 He has played various chair roles in International workshops and conferences, such as SECSOC, SITN, EAI Future 5V and EAI BD:TA 2018.
 He serves on the editorial board of International Journal of Computer Sciences and its Applications.
-He is Associate Editor of IEEE Access and has organised Special Issues for Ad Hoc & Sensor Wireless Networks Journal, Journal of Cyber Security Technology and IEEE Access.
+He is Associate Editor of IEEE Access and has organised Special Issues for Ad Hoc & Sensor Wireless Networks Journal, International Journal of Distributed Sensor Networks, Computers & Electrical Engineering, IEEE Access, etc.